bot-motion/SFND_3D_Object_Tracking/README.md

 <img src="images/lidar_points_0007.png" width=400 height=400/>   <img src="images/lidar_points_0014.png"  width=400 height=400/>

 There are several ghost points in frame 7 that confuse the algorithm.
 After that frame the lidar is in range with the TTC estimate by the camera.
-When front and ego car stop at the very end of the sequence, both estimates become highly unreliable as can be seen in the longer time series above.

 <img src="images/lidar.gif"/>

 Another cause is varying relative speed, since we're working with a model that presumes constant relative speed.

 The reflection of the lidar in reflective surfaces (like the metallic surface of the front car) can create incorrect values.
 These errors are more significant if the front car is closer.
+When front and ego car stop at the very end of the sequence, both estimates become highly unreliable as can be seen in the longer time series above.
+The animation shows that the back light of the front car is used for estimation instead of the whole back of the front car.

 ## Finding suitable detector/descriptor combos for camera-based TTC estimation